Gulshan-e-Ravi

 Gulshan-e-Ravi is a residential neighborhood and union council (UC 75, 77, 78) located in the Samanabad Zone of Lahore, Punjab, Pakistan.
-The residential neighborhood gets its name Gulshan-e-Ravi because it was previously the path of the River Ravi.
+The residential neighborhood gets its name because it was previously the path of the River Ravi.
 "Gulshan" means garden, while "Ravi" pays tribute to the River Ravi that flows through this area.

-Gulshan-e-Ravi is divided into several blocks (A, B, C, D, E, F, G, H).
+Gulshan-e-Ravi is divided into blocks A through H.